 Net earnings for the Fourth Quarter 2012 were \$4.1 million, a 20% or \$1.0 million decrease when compared to \$5.1 million for the Fourth Quarter 2011.
-Higher depreciation and T&D costs for the Fourth Quarter 2012 when compared to the Fourth Quarter 2011 were partially offset by higher electricity sales revenues.
+Higher depreciation and transmission and distribution costs for the Fourth Quarter 2012 when compared to the Fourth Quarter 2011 were partially offset by higher electricity sales revenues.